 A key feature of this miracle was an enormous increase in Korea's international trade.
 Figure 2 shows that Korea's merchandise export share of GDP rose from just 2 percent in 1962 to 30 percent in less than 20 years.
 Virtually all of this increase was in manufactured goods.
 In 1960, only 35.2 percent of Korea's merchandise exports consisted of manufactured goods.
-In 1995, it was 96.9 percent.
+In 1995, it was 96.9 percent.1

 The growth miracle came on the heels of a sweeping set of policy reforms following the ascension of Park Chung Hee to power in 1961.
 One major area of reforms was in trade policy.
 Park believed that Korea needed to start exporting, but recognized that the country had few natural resources.
 Consequently, trade policy shifted from largely focusing on import substitution to one focused on export expansion.
 Hong (1979) documents 38 reforms designed to promote exports.
 Of these reforms, two stand out.
 In the early 1960s, Korea eliminated tariffs on imported inputs and capital goods, but only as long as these imports were used to produce goods for export.
 The imports could not be used for production of goods sold domestically.
-Westphal and Kim (1977) show that, at least until 1975, this was the most important export-oriented policy.
 Second, beginning in the 1970s and continuing for the next two decades, Korea engaged in a broader, gradual reduction of tariff rates from about 40 percent to 13 percent.
 During this period, there were significant changes occurring in the global trading environment, as well.
 Perhaps GATT's two most important set of global tariff reductions occurred between 1968 and 1986, the Kennedy Round and the Tokyo Round.

-&lt;sup>1If the food, beverages and to bacco sector is counted as manufacturing, the manufacturing share of total merchandise imports was 46.6 per cent in 1960 and 98.9 percent in 1995.
+1If the food, beverages and tobacco sector is counted as manufacturing, the manufacturing share of total merchandise imports was 46.6 percent in 1960 and 98.9 percent in 1995.